notetakingforeggs/EventsPlatform/README.md

 SHA key might change if someone else clones this repo, meaning:

 Either they upload a new assetlinks.json to a website they have access to and put the SHA in there...
+AND then also change the intent filters in the android manifest to be in accordance to it.

 OR I could manually add their hash to mine so they can try it out